inyois/awesome-county/README.md

 Please review the LICENSE file for reference.
 Unless otherwise explicitly stated, all repos under County Code is subject to the LICENSE file contained herein.

-See **CA County Code Git Repos** for Github repos created and hosted by other CA County Developers.
+See [CA County Code Git Repos](#countycode) for Github repos created and hosted by other CA County Developers.
 To access, you will need a GitHub account associated with your CA county email address.
 Create a Github issue against this repo requesting access and include email address, name and Github User Name.

-See **Non-CA County-Code Open Source Repos** section for a variety Github repos that contain code that's been proven to be useful in day-to-day development and deployment needs of a CA County developer.
+See [Non-CA County-Code Open Source Repos](#non-countycode) section for a variety Github repos that contain code that's been proven to be useful in day-to-day development and deployment needs of a CA County developer.

 Help us grow Awesome County.
 See [contributing guidelines](https://github.com/inyois/awesome-county/blob/main/CONTRIBUTING.md) for details.

-## CA County Code Git Repos
+## CA County Code Git Repos ##
-The following repos were created and hosted by other County Developers such as yourself.
+<a name="countycode"></a>The following repos were created and hosted by other County Developers such as yourself.

 ### Basics